bewildergeist/chatbot-react-postgres/tutorials/PR 3 tutorial - State and events.md

 ### 🤔 Problem to solve

 Pretty buttons are useless without functionality!
-We need to respond to user interactions and debug what's happening during development.
+You need to respond to user clicks on the delete button and understand how events work in React.
+The challenge: the button is inside a link, so you need to prevent the link from being triggered when clicking delete.

 ### 💡 Key concepts